 for more information:

-If you are a potential UCLA undergraduate, community volunteer, or graduate student in creative arts therapies and would like to be kept apprised of placement opportunities, please visit this page for updates, or contact firstname.lastname@example.org.
+If you are a student at UCLA, community volunteer, or trainee in the UCLArts & Healing SEA or MedSEA programs, and you would like to be kept apprised of placement opportunities, please visit this page for updates, or contact firstname.lastname@example.org.

 To request an application, and learn about the upcoming informational sessions, please email email@example.com.